The LORD said unto my Lord

-- The transliteration for Strong’s (H 113) is Adon, and this word can be used to address men and is translated as lord, master, or sir in Psalms 110:1.
+- The transliteration for Strong’s (H 113) is adon, and this word can be used to address men and is translated as lord, master, or sir.
+Psalms 110:1, is clearly a reference to Yahweh (mistranslated as LORD) speaking to David.
 The word adon by itself is never used to address Yahweh or Yahshua who proceeded and came forth from the Father.

 Psalms 110:5 The Lord <H136> at thy right hand <H3225> shall strike <H4272> through kings <H4428> in the day <H3117> of his wrath <H639>.